jamiesmith/pixinsight-repo/README.md

 ## Release History

+- TheAstroShedScripts-2025-01-13.zip
+    - Don't use pixelmath to clone, just cloneView
+    - Also copy properties (which also includes the astrometric solution)
 - TheAstroShedScripts-2025-01-12.zip
     - Added a script to clone a view and append a suffix (also copies the astrometric solution if available)
 - TheAstroShedScripts-2024-11-05-1.zip